 The trip to Denmark resulted in A-rated windows from the country being shipped across for use in the villas - huge glass panels measuring up to 4.8 metres, improving both insulation and light into the homes.

 Their trip to Denmark resulted in A-rated windows from the country being shipped across for use in the villas - huge glass panels measuring up to 4.8 metres, improving both insulation and light into the homes.

 Each of our villas also has an air-source heat pump.
 As part of the UK government’s climate plan, gas boilers will be banned in all newly built UK homes from 2023, with homeowners being incentivised to install a heat pump when their boiler is past its best.

 The air source heat pumps fitted in our villas extract heat from the outside air - even when the temperature is as low as -15C.
 They heat our underfloor heating systems, as well as our water.

 The heat pump needs electricity to run, but because it is extracting renewable heat from the environment, the heat output is greater than the electricity input.
 This makes them an energy efficient method of heating our homes.
 The heat they extract from the air is constantly being renewed naturally, saving our residents on fuel costs and reducing harmful CO2 emissions.

 They also require minimal maintenance and allow a consistent temperature throughout the home.
 With no pockets of heat or cold, that is better for our respiratory systems.

-The UK, meanwhile, does have a long way to go to reach zero carbon levels.
-But developers like Bruno and Anita are leading the steps in the right direction.
+Although the UK does have a long way to go to reach zero carbon levels, developers like Bruno and Anita are leading the steps in the right direction.